JieJieNiu/SmaAt-fUsion-and-SmaAt-Krige-GNet/README.md

 Example code for creating similar plots as in the paper can be found in the notebooks folder.

 ### Precipitation dataset
 The 4 year dataset consists of precipitation maps in 5-minute intervals from 2016-2019 resulting in about 420,000 images.
-The 10 year dataset consists of precipitation maps in 5-minute intervals from 2014-2023 resulting in 1,000,000+ images

 The dataset is based on radar precipitation maps from the [The Royal Netherlands Meteorological Institute (KNMI)](https://www.knmi.nl/over-het-knmi/about).
 The original images were cropped as can be seen in the example below:
 ![Precip cutout](Precipitation%20map%20Cutout.png)

-If you are interested in the dataset that we used please write an e-mail to: k.trebing@alumni.maastrichtuniversity.nl and s.mehrkanoon@uu.nl
+If you are interested in the dataset that we used please write an e-mail to: s.mehrkanoon@uu.nl

 The 50% dataset has 4GB in size.
 Use the [create_dataset.py](create_datasets.py) to create the dataset from the original dataset.